Guimaras oil spill: Causes

-Several causes have been cited, including bad weather and human error.
-Allegations have been made stating that the tanker only had a capacity of 1.2 million liters, implying the possibility of overloading.
-Other investigations have claimed that the ship's Captain was not qualified to sail the vessel.
+Several causes for the oil spill have been cited, including bad weather and human error.
+Allegations have been made that the tanker only had a capacity of 1.2 million liters, implying the possibility of overloading.
+Other investigations have claimed that the ship's captain was not qualified to sail the vessel.

 Effects

 The spill damaged Taklong Island National Marine Reserve, a marine sanctuary for feeding and breeding ground for fish and other species.
 The oil slick also posed a threat to the blue crab industry in the municipality of Enrique B. Magalona in Negros Occidental.

 Dr. Jose Ingles, eco-region coordinator of the World Wide Fund for Nature in the Philippines, Indonesia and Malaysia, said that the damage may be felt by at least two generations.
 He warned that the disaster may have damaged the reefs and mangroves, scarring the ecosystem and causing seafood yields to significantly decrease.
 According to him, the worst hit would be the shorelines, the coasts and the swamplands with mangroves.
-This will greatly impact the livelihood of the fishermen, mostly living in poor conditions.
+This will greatly impact the livelihood of the fisherfolk, mostly living in poor conditions.

 In the south-southeast of the spill site is located the Sulu Sea, a deep-water area frequented by commercially valued fish such as blue marlin and the yellowfin tuna, prized by the towns of southern Negros Occidental province as an important source of income for the communities.
 The oil slick may damage this thriving local industry.

 On August 22, 2006, the Philippine Coast Guard stated that the spill has affected 20 communities in 4 municipalities in Guimaras.
 It also threatened 27 communities in Iloilo province and 17 others in Negros Occidental.